TheJoetube/CPU/README.md

 ldi<r1><v>: loads a value into the register/address inc<r1><v>: increments the register/address by v
 dec<r1><v>: decrements the register/address by v
-jmp<adr>: jumps the program counter to an address prt<r1>: prints the register/address to the output bz<r1><adr>: branches if r1 is 0 bnz<r1><adr>: branches if r1 is not 0
+jmp<adr>: jumps the program counter to an address/label prt<r1>: prints the register/address to the output prtf<r1>: prints the register/address value of the utf8 table to the output bz<r1><adr>: branches if r1 is 0
+bnz<r1><adr>: branches if r1 is not 0
 bn<r1><v><adr>: branches if r1 is v